Concrete ideas on how to be productive during quarantine and make the most of your time at home.

 Duolingo – Learn a new language for only a few minutes a day for FREE.
 This really works for as long as you do it everyday.
 I highly recommend it.

-Final thoughts on how to be productive during quarantine
+How to be productive during quarantine #7: Get moving.

 As you can see, there are many ways you can be productive if you’re stuck at home during a Coronavirus quarantine.